 Students listed as dependents must submit their parent(s)/guardian’s most recent income tax return.
-Financial aid applications will not be considered without this information and priority is given to complete applications (including attachment and audition) submitted by February 15.
+Financial aid applications will not be considered without this information and priority is given to complete applications (including attachment and audition) submitted by February 15, 2020.

-Co-head Counselor: $3,500 (May 31 to June 19 AND July 17 to August 7)
+Co-head Counselor: $4,025 (May 27 to June 15 AND July 13 to August 3), 2 positions awarded.

 Guidelines for Financial Independence Based on IRS Information

 - Student is not listed as a dependent by parent(s)/guardian on their federal income tax return.